pinecone-wreath-diy-featured-image

 Instructions

-• Step 1: Wrap Wire Wreath Form
+• Step 2: Wrap Wire Frame

-• Step 2: Adding Pinecones With Glue
+• Step 3: Secure Pinecones With Glue to Wire Wreath Form

-Once you have covered the outer ring of the wreath form, move on to the next step.
-Add another row of pine cones, placing them slightly inward from the outer row.
-Layer the pine cones for a dimensional natural look to the fall wreath.
+Once you have covered the outer ring of the wire wreath frame, move on to the next step.
+Add another row of medium pinecones with a lot of hot glue, placing the bottom of each pinecone inward.

 Continue this around the entire wreath to fill in any open spaces for a beautiful wreath.
 Feel free to experiment with adding different nuts.

-The combination of pine cones and nuts adds to the rustic charm of the pinecone wreath, bringing nature indoors.
+The combination of pinecones and nuts adds to the rustic charm of the pine cone wreath, bringing nature indoors.

 Notes

-Easy Pinecone Wreath With Hazelnuts
+Pinecone Wreath DIY

 Supplies List:

-• glue gun and glue sticks
+• Hot glue gun

-• pair of pliers (optional)
+• Pair of pliers (optional)

 wrapping-the-frame-make-a-pinecone-wreath